Skip to content

 Args:

-max_size: Maximum number of samples to store in the buffer.
+max_queue_size: Maximum number of samples to store in the collector's queue.

 Raises: